GfSE/SAF-Cameo-Profile/README.md

 ## SAF FFDS Example Model
 **[SAF_FFDS.mdzip:](SAF_Plugin/samples/SAF/SAF_FFDS.mdzip)** The mdzip file contains the example used in the SAF Specification.
 The model requires the SAF_Plugin to be installed.

-*Note, that the Example model is in no way intended to represent a complete model description of a Fire Forest Detection System.
+*Note, that the example model is in no way intended to represent a complete model description of a Fire Forest Detection System.
 The model's main purpose is to serve as an example for the application of SAF Viewpoints.*

 ## Versions
 This is the main branch that reflects the current state of development, and it is updated as required.